Introductions

 When I was doing some due diligence on both sides, each of you seem as though you've spent about 50/50 on the customer side and the vendor side.
 But Coty, start by defining your role responsibility, and what's happening at Katalon.

 Coty: I'm CTO at Katalon, and under that, I run our technology organization.
 That goes from our software development to our operations management.
 Everybody who both builds and operates our software.
 I joined Katalon about two years ago, but we've grown a lot since then.
 There was an idea that started several years ago, which is effectively an IDE for quality engineers and testers to build automated testing environments.
 We’re expanding through our TestOps products which help to orchestrate and analyze test results to our test cloud product, which gives you a place to run tests against custom environments with operating systems, different browsers, and different mobile devices.
-Our goal over the long run is to continue expanding that platform and the capabilities we bring so that there's a unified experience for quality organizations.
+Our goal over the long run is to continue expanding that platform and the capabilities we bring so that there's a unified experience for quality organizations focused on data-driven testing.

 What intrigued you most?
 How did you find out about Katalon, and how did you join the team?

 Coty: Katalon spun out of a company called KMS, and I knew one of the founders of KMS, Josh Lieberman, from the Atlanta tech scene.
 We stayed in touch over the years, and I noticed that they were looking for a CTO.
 I’d known about Josh's co-founder through him, but I had never met him.
 And when I told Josh I'd be interested in hearing what they were doing and learning more about it, I met his co-founder, and it was his vision of expanding this platform, particularly his vision for how we could build a platform that consolidated the data that was generated from the testing process and turn that data into additional features for customers.
 That resonated with me because I had been at MailChimp before Katalon, and led the data science and data engineering teams there.
 We knew what we were able to do there in terms of turning data into new product features that were helpful for customers.
 I saw that as a great place to be in the long term.
-We are still on that, and it is why we are still expanding our product platform so that we can collect more data and turn that into insights and features that help our customers do better testing and ensure better quality delivery.
+We are still on that, and it is why we are still expanding our product platform so that we can collect more data and turn that into insights and features that help our customers do better data-driven testing and ensure better quality delivery.

 And Don, could you give a bio of yourself, the problem that Synthesized solves, and a backstory of the interest that made you want to join Synthesized?